Trying to find Pinterest group boards that are high quality and accepting contributors an be a pain in the ass. This article will guide you

-How to determine high engagement and repin rates of a board is something I teach in my Everything Pinterest course.
+How to determine high engagement and repin rates of a board is something I teach in Everything Pinterest.
 You can grab that if you want to learn more about using Pinterest to grow blog traffic and income.
 Let’s get into the 4 ways to find Pinterest group boards to join.

 How to Use Google to Find Pinterest Group Boards to Join

 One thing that many people don’t realise is that if you simply search “join my Pinterest group board’ and you’ll find a bunch of blog posts, like this one, that are encouraging you to join a blogger’s group board.

 You’ll need to skip back to maybe page 5 or 6 or so of the search results to find these posts because the first bunch of pages will be more along the lines of this post, telling you all about Pinterest group boards and how to find them.